- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (23 Jul, 24 Jul, 25 Jul).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (23 Jul, 24 Jul, 25 Jul).

 IIA.
-Geophysical Activity Summary 21/2100Z to 22/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 342 km/s at 21/2147Z.
-Total IMF reached 5 nT at 22/1438Z.
-The maximum southward component of Bz reached -4 nT at 22/1515Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 317 pfu.
+Geophysical Activity Summary 21/2100Z to 22/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
+Solar wind speed reached a peak of 498 km/s at 22/0137Z.
+Total IMF reached 7 nT at 22/1010Z.
+The maximum southward component of Bz reached -7 nT at 22/0958Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 233 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (23 Jul, 24 Jul) and quiet to active levels on day three (25 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to minor storm levels on day one (23 Jul), quiet to active levels on day two (24 Jul) and quiet to unsettled levels on day three (25 Jul).

 III.
 Event probabilities 23 Jul-25 Jul